maksimsarychau/mcp-zebrunner/README.md

 "Validate test case MCP-78 for automation readiness" "Get all test cases in suite 18708 and identify which ones are ready for automation" "Check test case MCP-23 - does it have clear, unambiguous steps for automation?"
+"Find test cases with title containing 'API' to prioritize API automation" "Get automation priorities to understand which test cases to automate first" "Get test cases from suite 491 with 'Not Automated' state for automation planning"
 ```

 #### Test Code Generation